Outgoing monotone geodesics of standard subspaces: Constructing symbols for positive Hankel operators

 so, for every \(f \in H^2(\C_+,\cK)\), one has

 This yields

 so

 \end{proof} This lemma motivates the following definition: \begin{definition} Let \(\cK\) be a complex Hilbert space and \(H\) be a \(\cK\)-Hankel operator.
-A function \(h \in L^\infty(\R,B(\cK))\) is called a \textit{symbol} for the Hankel operator \(H\), if \(H = H_h\). \end{definition} In this section, we will explicitly construct some symbols for Hankel operators under the condition that the Hankel operator is positive.
+A function \(h \in L^\infty(\R,B(\cK))\) is called a \textit{symbol} for the Hankel operator \(H\), if \(H = H_h\). \end{definition} In this section, we will explicitly construct some symbols for Hankel operators under the assumption that the Hankel operator is positive.
+Many of the results and proofs in this section are adaptations of those in \cite{ANS22}, where the scalar-valued case \(H^2\left(\C_+\right)\) was considered.
+In order to extend their results to the vector-valued case, it is necessary to partially redo some of their arguments.
+We do so replacing scalars by vectors and operators, while carefully handling the additional difficulties that arise in this setting.